alsalafiyyah/alsalafiyyah.github.io/_posts/2020/ibn-baz/2020-09-04-giving-pledge-of-allegiance-for-those-in-authority.md

 title: "Does giving the pledge of allegiance entail supplicating to Allah for those in authority?"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat p.
 8/209"
-category: [rulership]
+category: [fatwas,rulership]
-hijri: Muharram 16, 1442 AH
+hijri: "Muharram 16, 1442 AH"
-lang: en
-locale: en
-note: false
-uid: giving-pledge-of-allegiance-for-those-in-authority
 summary: "One of the entailments of giving the pledge of allegiance is to advise the ruler.
 It is a part of this advice to supplicate to Allah for the ruler that they may be granted success, guidance, righteous intentions and actions, and an upright retinue."
 muftis:
   shaykh: